-What are pan-botanical baby names?
-Simply put, they’re nature names that relate to flowers in general.
-There are more than you might think!
-Most of them trend feminine, but at least one name works equally well for a son.
+Unlike Lily or Rose, these nature names relate to flowers in general.
+Most of them lean feminine, but at least a few might work equally well for a son.

 They serve as a fresh spin on floral names, taking the trend in a new direction.